foreverfl/vscode/docs/containers/overview.md

 ## Editing Docker files

-You can get [IntelliSense](/docs/editor/intellisense.md) by clicking `kb(editor.action.triggerSuggest)` when editing your `Dockerfile` and `docker-compose.yml` files, with completions and syntax help for common commands.
+You can get [IntelliSense](/docs/editor/intellisense.md) by clicking `Ctrl+Space` when editing your `Dockerfile` and `docker-compose.yml` files, with completions and syntax help for common commands.

 ![IntelliSense for Dockerfiles](images/overview/dockerfile-intellisense.png)